markdibarry/game-dialog/docs/README.md

 #### Temporary

 By default, a temporary lookup is created every time a dialog session is started, and is cleared along with the session when it ends.
-All variables (like Speaker properties) are prefixed with a `$`.

 You can create and set a variable using the following syntax:

 ```
-$myNumVariable = 5.1
+myNumVariable = 5.1
-$myStrVariable = "Stuff"
+myStrVariable = "Stuff"
-$myboolVariable = true
+myboolVariable = true
 ```

 As you may have noticed above, this system supports three data types: **float**, **boolean**, and **string**.
 Once you have set a variable, you can only reassign it to a value of the same type.